ngraczykowski/iris-root/modules/payments-bridge/README.md

 1. Run `cmapi-mock` by following its [README.md](cmapi-mock/README.md).
 1. Send a request to http://localhost:24602/rest/pb/test-callback Details on how to a send request are in [Test access token](#test-access-token) section.
 1. Verify the `Headers: Authorization: Bearer` from `cmapi-mock` debug log.

+### How run reEtl

+How to call endpoint 'trigger batch for re-etl' request